IsabellaSampaio/IsabellaSampaio/README.md

 ## Hi!!
 I'm Isabella, programmer & technology student!

 - 📌 Creating projects in web development and some other stuff
-- 📓 Currently studying C and Python libs.
+- 📓 Currently studying Java and JavaScript.
 - I love python <3!!